OSS-first docs

 Collection Defaults And Data Depth

-export const AccountsDataView = defineDataView({
+export const AccountsDataView = defineDataView(bundle, {

 meta: {